zachariaheberle/dcps3_toolkit/README.md

 ```

 ## Data Taking
+### Using the Jupyter Notebook
+To make basic data measurements, simply use the final_analysis.ipynb notebook and run all relevant cells for the tests you would like to do.
+For more custom data taking, see "Using a Python Script".
+### Using a Python Script
-In order to take data using the DCPS3, you will first need to instantiate a class of DCPS3_analyser.
+In order to take data using the DCPS3, you will first need to instantiate a class of ```DCPS3_analyser```.
 ```py
 analyser = DCPS3_analyser(N=100_000, freq=160) # Frequency is in MHz, default settings are N=100_000, freq=160
 ```